Wood is safe for use in food preparation

 To help prevent staining and keep it beautiful, smooth with fine steel wool, and rub with a bit of Mapleware Polish®.

 We recommend polishing utensils when they start to feel a little rough in the hand.

 You may, if you wish, maintain the edge of your Mapleware® by sharpening along the grain with a small kitchen knife.

-If they become inadvertently misshapen, soak them in warm water for half an hour, then stretch them gently over a glass or box (approx. 2.5" in diameter) with the blades evenly spaced.
+If they become inadvertently misshapen, soak them in warm water, then stretch them gently over a glass or box (approx. 2.5″ in diameter) with the blades evenly spaced.
 Allow them to dry in this position in order to restore the spring.
-Apply some Mapleware Polish®.
+If rough, sand lightly, then apply some Mapleware Polish®.

 All Tines and Sprongs are tested before leaving our shop.
 However, on rare occasions, a hairline crack may escape our scrutiny.
 It is therefore our policy to provide a replacement pair within the first 6 months of purchase upon presentation of a sales receipt.

 If dropped on a hard surface, or left too long to soak, especially in hot liquids, it may crack if it dried too quickly.

 Best care: hand wash and dry after use.
 Apply a bit of vegetable oil regularly.
 Keep away from source of heat.
 Not intended for cooking.

 If your question or concern was not addressed here, try our FAQs page.